-A special school for children with intellectual disability (ID), a special school for children with VI, a special school for children with HI and a special school for children with physical disability (PD) may appoint additional RT in its primary section for children with ASD, at the following provision ratio:
+Schools for children with intellectual disability (ID), schools for children with VI, school for children with HI, schools for children with physical disability (PD) and schools for social development may appoint additional RT for children comorbid with ASD, at the following provision ratio:

-No. of children with ASD #No. of
+No. of children comorbid with ASD #No. of

-No. of children with ASD RTs provided
+No. of children comorbid with ASD RTs provided

-Every 6 requiring remedial 0.5
+Every 6 requiring remedial teaching -

-teaching programme
+programme 0.5

-- # The additional teaching post is approved on the understanding that the operation of remedial teaching programme for autistic children is justified by the actual enrolment of students with ASD in the school.
-The post will be clawed back when it is no longer justified. (updated on 1 September 2023) - (iii) Resource Teacher for Enhanced Support Service (ESS) for Students with Hearing Impairment
+The additional teaching post is approved on the understanding that the operation of remedial teaching programme for autistic children is justified by the actual enrolment of students comorbid with ASD in the school.
+The post will be clawed back when it is no longer justified.